-The Bank has committed to continue paying employees their full pay during this unprecedented time.
-Accumulated PTO and vacation time have been frozen and are not required to be used to receive full pay.
+The Bank continued paying employees their full pay through Marsh 31st.
+During this time period, accumulated PTO and vacation time were frozen and not required to be used to receive full pay.
 The Bank continues to promote social distancing by encouraging employees who can work remotely to do so and in other cases, departments have been dispersed to keep the team separated.
 As of April 1st, the Bank is following The Families First Coronavirus Response Act (FFCRA) which requires employers to provide their employees with paid sick leave and extended family and medical leave for specified reasons related to COVID-19.
 These provisions are in effect until December 31, 2020.
-Qualifying reasons for leave related to COVID-19 include the employee: (1) being subject to a quarantine order, (2) being advised by a healthcare provider to self-quarantine, (3) experiencing COVID-19 systems and is seeking a medical diagnosis, (4) caring for an individual subject to a quarantine order, (5) caring for his or her child whose school or place of care is closed or (6) experiencing any other substantially-similar condition specified by the U.S. Department of Health and Human Services.
+Qualifying reasons for leave related to COVID-19 include the employee: (1) being subject to a quarantine order, (2) being advised by a healthcare provider to self-quarantine, (3) experiencing COVID-19 symptoms and is seeking a medical diagnosis, (4) caring for an individual subject to a quarantine order, (5) caring for his or her child whose school or place of care is closed or (6) experiencing any other substantially-similar condition specified by the U.S. Department of Health and Human Services.
 All time off related to the above reasons is being separately documented within our time and attendance system.
 The Bank will be able to reduce its employer tax for up to two weeks (80 hours, or a part-time employee's two-week equivalent).